 We need to return to a biblical view of transformation, which is both a point and a process…It is not simply mental assent to a set of metaphysical beliefs, nor is it solely a positive feeling toward God.
 Rather it involves entering a life of discipleship and obedience in every area of our being and throughout the whole story of our lives (2008, p.
 310).

-In the process of spiritual transformation specifically, there are various steps that take place.
+In the Christian understanding of the process of spiritual transformation, there are various steps that take place.
 Justification happens at the time a faith decision is made, but the process of sanctification takes place over time.
 Worldview change occurs in much the same way.
-There is a point when people make a conscious decision to believe something, but seeing this belief impact a person’s daily life happens over time as he or she learns what it means to live out this new belief practically (Mittwede, 2013).
+There is a point when people make a conscious decision to believe something, but seeing this belief impact a person’s daily life happens over time as he or she learns what it means to live out this new belief practically (Mittwede, pp. 308, 319-320).

 Worldview Change and the Community Development Process

 Because worldview is both a model of reality (describing and explaining the nature of the world) and a model for action (a framework for guiding a person’s behavior), it is important to address it in the community development process.
 Many times, Western models of development set up compartmentalized programs that only address one area of life at a time.
 However, the majority of the two-thirds world views life in a more integrated and holistic manner.
-It is understood that the material world and the spiritual world regularly interact (Hiebert, 2008).
+It is understood that the material world and the spiritual world regularly interact (Hiebert, 2008, p.
+28).

 Cultures and communities are complex entities which require contextual understanding.
 There are often deeply-rooted cultural, social, and spiritual elements of a society which hinder progress, but may not be immediately recognized as such by outsiders.
 Common situations which hinder healthy decision-making, and ultimately transformation, from occurring include: